There seem to be many opinions on the effect of pregnancy on migraines.

 Preventive medications are not recommended during the first trimester.
 In later stages, metoprolol is a safe option.

-Can sumatriptan be used while breastfeeding?
+Can sumatriptan be used during breastfeeding?

 Read more and find natural help